ultsi/me/_posts/2018-01-05-gettings-things-done-with-SAD.md

 ## Outdoor hobbies

-Second tip on how to feel good during the dark time of the year: get yourself an outdoor hobby.
-I myself hated winter before finding the hobby of [snowskating](https://www.youtube.com/watch?v=bOY3IkjZb1Q).
+Second tip on how to feel good during the dark time of the year: *get yourself an outdoor hobby.* I myself hated winter before finding the hobby of [snowskating](https://www.youtube.com/watch?v=bOY3IkjZb1Q).
 After a few years, I have found myself longing for winter.
-It definitely helps to cope with the season, if you have a season-dependent hobby.
+It definitely helps to cope with the season if you have a season-dependent hobby.
+I recommend downhill skiing, ice skating, snowskating - anything that depends on snow.